codacy/codacy-codesniffer/README.md

 This will create updated `patterns.json`, `description.json` and the individual documentation Markdown files.

+## CodeSniffer configuration file

+PHP CodeSniffer can be configured by adding a `phpcs.xml` file to the source code.

+Currently, the tool supports this configuration file except from one feature - setting installed_paths: `<config name="installed_paths" />`

 ## What is Codacy?

 [Codacy](https://www.codacy.com/) is an Automated Code Review Tool that monitors your technical debt, helps you improve your code quality, teaches best practices to your developers, and helps you save time in Code Reviews.